Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Results

 The middle plot in Figure~\ref{fig:deltaentruniform} illustrates the correlation between \textbf{attention entropy} and memorability.
 More visibly for DINOv2 and SigLIP2 than for CLIP, we see an increasing trend towards the later layers where the attention distribution reflects information correlating with memorability.

 The plot on the right in Figure~\ref{fig:deltaentruniform} reveals the negative correlation in the middle-to-later layers between \textbf{patch uniformity} and memorability.
-In MemCat, landscape images have the lowest memorability as well as higher patch uniformity; see Table \ref{tab:patchunif} for the category breakdown of patch uniformity.
-This is in line with previous findings about images with no salient and central objects having lower memorability~\cite{ICCV15_Khosla_lamem}.
+The patch uniformity scores per category are as follows in increasing order: \textbf{Vehicle}: $0.191$, $\sigma = 0.125$; \textbf{Food}: $0.236$, $\sigma = 0.114$; \textbf{Sports}: $ 0.257$, $\sigma = 0.158$; \textbf{Animal}: $ 0.265$, $\sigma = 0.151$; \textbf{Landscape}: $ 0.354$, $\sigma = 0.138$.
+In MemCat, landscape images have the lowest memorability as well as higher patch uniformity.
+This is in line with previous findings about images with no salient and central objects having lower memorability~\citep{ICCV15_Khosla_lamem}.

+Checking different versions of the DINOv3 model, we see that register tokens make patches more meaningful; see Figure \ref{dinoregisters}.
+DINOv3-Base model has a stronger correlation compared to DINOv2-Base in the first half of the layers, potentially due to the help of the register tokens.
+DINOv3-Large model yields weaker correlations in the first half, suggesting that large models may be worse at predicting human signals.
+We continue using DINOv2 for comparability as the other models do not have register tokens.

-We also fit \textbf{generalized linear models} (GLM) to investigate the relationship between model-internal features and memorability as the dependent variable.
-To exemplify, in Table~\ref{tab:glm}, we report the outcomes for DINOv2's layer 10 features, as its activations, attention entropy, and patch uniformity show relatively strong correlations with memorability.
-The results suggest that activation mean and attention entropy have strong, positive predictive powers for memorability.
+We also fit \textbf{linear regression models} to investigate the relationship between model-internal features and memorability as the dependent variable in a single model.
+To exemplify, in Table~\ref{tab:glm}, we report the outcomes for DINOv2's layer 10 features, as its activations, attention entropy, and patch uniformity show consistently stronger correlations with memorability.
+The results suggest that activation mean and attention entropy are strong, positive predictors of memorability.
 On the other hand, as patch uniformity increases, memorability decreases.
-These findings indicate that, although there does not seem to be a clear pattern among the models and across the layers, there exist model-internal features that correlate with memorability to some extent.
+These findings indicate that, although there does not seem to be a clear pattern among the models and across the layers, there exist model-internal features that correlate with memorability to some extent ($R^2=.238$, for Table~\ref{tab:glm}).

+The variation in these results could be due to the architectures, training sets and training objectives of each model.
+However, compared to metrics based on activations, the results on two measures reflecting information distribution, i.e., \textbf{attention entropy} and \textbf{patch uniformity} show a clearer pattern across layers, which seem to be valid for all the models.